How To Enable Active Dataguard In Physical Standby

 managed recovery using standby logfile.

-In case still you have the problem with again few log file and those are existing on the standby server
+still you have the problem with again few log file and those are existing on

 then manually register it using the below command